Imbolc – An Ancient Celtic Festival

 Imbolc or Imbolg, strongly intertwined with La Fhéile Bhríde (the festival of St Brigid or St. Brigid’s Day), is an ancient Celtic festival dating back as far and possibly even further than the 10th century.
 It’s one of the four major Celtic festivals which also include Bealtaine, Lughnasa and Samhain.

-It marks the beginning of the end of winter and celebrates the first tentative signs of spring.
+It marks the beginning of the end of winter and celebrates the first tentative signs of spring and by God do we need that this year!

 Imbolc or Imbolg literally means ‘in belly’ and refers to the fertility explosion in both the animal and plant kingdom around this time of the year.